-Setting up a link aggregation between devices from the same vendor is typically simple, however, link aggregation between devices from different vendors may turn to be problematic.
+Setting up a link aggregation between devices from the same vendor is typically simple, however, link aggregation between devices from different vendors sometimes turns to be trickier.

 Manual Link Aggregation

 Link aggregation is not specific for switches, end nodes like servers, workstations or routers, can also use it.